Skip to main content

 How targeting works

-On the targeting page, you can define a series of conditions which will define which flag variation the user will receive.
-Since several targeting option are provide, you need to undertand the evaluation order, otherwise, the targeting strategy may not reflect your objectives.
-To help you to have a better undertanding, the list below show the evaluation order with description related to the possible results.
+On the targeting page, you can define a series of conditions defining which flag variation the user will receive.
+Since several targeting options are provided, you need to understand the evaluation order.
+Otherwise, the targeting strategy may reflect something other than your objectives.
+To help you understand better, the list below shows the evaluation order with a description of the possible results.

-1. Switch Button: If the swtch in on the OFF position, users receive the OFF variation and no further evaluation is required.
-Otherwise, the evaluation checks if prerequisites exists.
+1. Switch Button: If the switch is on the OFF position, users receive the OFF variation, and no further evaluation is required.
+Otherwise, the evaluation checks if prerequisites exist.

-2. Prerequisites: Evaluate all existing prerequisite flags, if they exists.
+2. Prerequisites: Evaluate all existing prerequisite flags, if they exist.
 If all flags return the selected variation, satisfying all conditions, the evaluation goes to the next stage, defined by targeting or rollout percentage.
-If one of prerequisites fail, returning a different variation from the one specified, the user will receive the OFF variation and no further evaluation is required.
+If one of the prerequisites fails, returning a different variation from the one specified, the user will receive the OFF variation, and no further evaluation is required.

 3. Targeting: After prerequisites are satisfied, the targets are evaluated.
 Each user or user group will receive the variation you defined.
-In case the user/user group is not listed on any variation, rollout rules are evaluated if at least one exists, otherwise the user receive the default strategy variation.
+If the user/user group is not listed on any variation, rollout rules are evaluated if at least one exists.
+Otherwise, the user receives the default strategy variation.

-4. Rule rollout percentage: In case no rule is satisfied, the user receive the default strategy variation.
+4. Rule rollout percentage: If no rule is satisfied, the user receives the default strategy variation.

-The fluxogram below summirizes how targeting on Bucketeer works.
+The below flowchart summarizes how targeting on Bucketeer works.

 Prerequisites

 If multiple flags are set as prerequisites, they are evaluated using the logical operator AND.
 This ensures that all prerequisite conditions are met before evaluating the target flag.
-If the return value from one of the prerequisite flags is not the expected value, the OFF variation in the target flag is returned.
-The OFF variation serves as the fallback option when the prerequisite conditions are not fulfilled.
+In case the return value from one of the prerequisite flags is not as expected, the OFF variation in the target flag is returned.
+The OFF variation is used as a fallback option when the prerequisite conditions are not fulfilled.

 The image below presents an example using two flags as prerequisites.
 Therefore, the targeting or rollout percentage evaluation will only happen if the first flag returns the true variation and the second returns the a variation.
 Otherwise, the Bucketeer will provide the OFF variation.